oakwarrior/DeathAndTaxes/README.md

 # DeathAndTaxes

+How to get this up and running

+1. Clone
+2. [OPTIONAL] Get Unity 2019.2.10f1 or above
+3. [OPTIONAL] Add/Open the project in Unity
+4. Et voilà!

+I used Visual Studio 2017 Community Edition to code the game but I think any Unity-compatible IDE (or any IDE in general) should be able to generate the solution files and such.

+Open Letter to.. whoever wants to read my inane rambling, I guess?

 Hi everyone.
 I'm Oak, and I did the coding for Death and Taxes, a game that released about a month ago.
 It was developed over the years by various people, but a final team of 10 people got the game out of the gate on 20th of February this year (2020, in case you have trouble remembering which year is it, like I do).

 Early on, when I joined the team, I had two wishes for the game.